karl-zylinski/odin-handle-map/README.md

 ## Variant 3: `handle_map_growing`

 This is a generic implementation that does not require you to enter any "maximum number of items".
 It uses a growing virtual arena when allocating the items of the handle-based map.
-It also works on web, but then it uses a `Dyanmic_Arena`, which is less memory efficient than a virtual arena.
+It also works on web, but then it uses a `Dynamic_Arena`, which is less memory efficient than a virtual arena.

 There's one big difference from this variant compared to the two.
-In this one, the `items` array of `Handle_Map` has element type `^T` (pointer to item) instead of just `T`.
+In this one, the `items` array of `Handle_Map` has elements of type `^T` (pointer to item) instead of just `T`.
 The items are allocated one-by-one into the growing virtual arena, making them fairly compact in memory.
 This means you still get quite cache-friendly performance.
-However, the pointer indirection give a slightly penalty in some cases.
+However, the pointer indirection give a slight penalty in some cases.

 Example: